play-co/gcif/README.md

 overhead and working memory since we only admit static Huffman codes for speed.
 To get some of the order-1 results, we can group statistics together.
 The probability of seeing "1", "2", etc after "0" is exactly what the chaos level 0 statistics are recording!
 Exactly also for chaos level 1.

+But for chaos level 2 and above it progressively lumps together more and more of the order-1 statistics.
+For level 2, above:2&left:0, above:1&left:1, above:0&left:2, above:254&left:0, above:255&left:255, above:0&left:254.
+And
-But for chaos level 2 and above it gets a lot more fuzzy.
-Since most of the symbols are close to zero, this approach is maximizing the effect of order-1 statistics.
+from there it gets a lot more fuzzy.
+Since most of the symbols are close to zero, this approach is maximizing the usefulness of the order-1 statistics without transmitting a ton of static tables.

 Furthermore, the chaos metric cares about two dimensions, both the vertical and horizontal chaos.
 As a result it is well-suited for 2D images.